openstack-archive/tripleo-repos/README.rst

     export OVERCLOUD_IMAGES_DIB_YUM_REPO_CONF="$(ls /etc/yum.repos.d/delorean*)"
     tripleo.sh --overcloud-images

-.. note:: This is intended as a tool for bootstrapping the repo setup in
+.. note:: This is a tool for bootstrapping the repo setup for TripleO,
-    things like TripleO, so it should not have any runtime OpenStack dependencies or we end up in a chicken-and-egg pickle, and let's be honest - no one wants a chicken and egg pickle.
+    so it should not have any runtime OpenStack dependencies or we end up in a chicken-and-egg pickle, and let's be honest - no one wants a chicken and egg pickle.